-As at the end of 31st March 2023, the Borough has a total of 14 electric chargers in our car parks as shown in the table below equating to 28 EV charging bays.
+As at the end of 31st March 2024, the Borough has a total of 18 electric chargers in our car parks equating to 35 EV charging bays.
+EV charging equated to carbon savings of 71,778 kg when compared to fossil fuel powered cars.